SModelS/smodels/docs/manual/source/Tools.rst

 *Some more explanations*:
   -s SQRTS, --sqrts SQRTS
-                        (int) an integer (or integers) with the value (in TeV) of the LHC center-of-mass energy for computing the cross-sections
+                        (int) an integer (or integers) with the value (in TeV) of the LHC center-of-mass energy for computing the cross sections
   -e NEVENTS, --nevents NEVENTS
                         (int) the number of Monte Carlo events when running Pythia -c NCPUS, --ncpus NCPUS
                         (int) number of cpu cores to be used.
-                        It is only used when cross-sections are computed for multiple SLHA files.
+                        It is only used when cross sections are computed for multiple SLHA files.
-  -p, --tofile          if set, the cross-sections will be written back to the file.
+  -p, --tofile          if set, the cross sections will be written back to the file.
-    If in the input file already contains cross-sections, only the non-overlapping ones will be written.
+    If in the input file already contains cross sections, only the non-overlapping ones will be written.
-    If not set, the cross-sections will be written to the screen.
+    If not set, the cross sections will be written to the screen.
-  -q, --query           if set, will only check if the input file already contains cross-sections.
+  -q, --query           if set, will only check if the input file already contains cross sections.
   -k, --keep            if set, keep the temporary directory containing the Pythia run output.
 This option is only relevant when checking for errors when running Pythia.
-  -n, --NLO             if set, use Pythia and NLLfast to compute NLO cross-sections.
-Note that since NLLfast only contains results for production of squarks and gluinos, only these cross-sections will be generated
+  -n, --NLO             if set, use Pythia and NLLfast to compute NLO cross sections.
+Note that since NLLfast only contains results for production of squarks and gluinos, only these cross sections will be generated
-  -N, --NLL             if set, use Pythia and NLLfast to compute NLO+NLL cross-sections.
+  -N, --NLL             if set, use Pythia and NLLfast to compute NLO+NLL cross sections.
-                        Note that since NLLfast only contains results for production of squarks and gluinos, only these cross-sections will be generated
+                        Note that since NLLfast only contains results for production of squarks and gluinos, only these cross sections will be generated
-  -O, --LOfromSLHA      if set, SModelS will read the LO cross-sections from the input file and use NLLfast to compute the NLO or NLO+NLL cross-sections for squarks and gluinos
+  -O, --LOfromSLHA      if set, SModelS will read the LO cross sections from the input file and use NLLfast to compute the NLO or NLO+NLL cross sections for squarks and gluinos
   -f FILENAME, --filename FILENAME
                         name of input SLHA file or a folder containing SLHA files